 Meet the Staff

-Ashley Atkinson, Co-Director at Keep Growing Detroit, has worked in the field of community gardening, urban greening, and vacant land reuse for 20 years.
-Her career began in her hometown, Flint, Michigan, where she co-founded the Flint Urban Gardening and Land Use Corporation and developed the Clean and Green program for the Gennesee County Land Bank.
+Ashley Atkinson, Co-Director at Keep Growing Detroit, has worked in the field of community gardening, urban greening, and vacant land reuse for more than 20 years.
+Her career began in her hometown, Flint, Michigan, where she co-founded the Flint Urban Gardening and Land Use Corporation and developed the Clean and Green program for the Genesee County Land Bank.
 In 2001 she moved to the City of Detroit to work with Detroit Summer, a program of the Boggs Center to Nurture Community Leadership and the Detroit Agriculture Network to develop urban agriculture opportunities for Detroiters of all ages.
 In 2003 she helped design and launch Detroit’s Garden Resource Program and the rest is history!
 Ashley is a graduate of both Michigan State University and The University of Michigan where she studied International Development, Community Organization, and Environmental/Land Use Planning.

-Akello Karamoko is a farmer at the Plum St Market Garden for Keep Growing Detroit.
+Akello Karamoko is a farmer at the Keep Growing Detroit Farm.
 He is a native Detroiter that has always had a green thumb.
 He planted his first apple tree at 11 years old and sold peppermint and sage at his church when he was thirteen.
 Farming as a career path is hardly on the minds of other youth growing up in Detroit, but he sought out programs to learn how to grow, plan, harvest, and sell his own organic crops.
 He’s trained in programs like 4H Gardens with Dr. Wesley Godfrey, KGD’s Urban Agriculture Youth Apprenticeship program, and MSU’s Organic Farmer Training Program.
 He has worked for the Food Warrior Program with Detroit Black Community Food Security Network (DBCFSN) and City Food’s Good Food Ambassador program.
 His purpose is to provide similar opportunities for others.
 He also wants to inform others about their rights to healthy and culturally appropriate foods.
 He recognizes that while America’s agricultural sector is shrinking, exposure has always inspired innovation.
 He plans to provide the next generation with the spark to partake in organic agriculture.

 Lindsay Pielack is a Co-Director of Keep Growing Detroit.
 Lindsay has worked with the urban agriculture community in the City of Detroit for nine years, instrumental as an organizer in developing and expanding the Garden Resource Program, which grew from 70 gardens in 2004 to 1,416 gardens in 2012.
 In her past role as the Urban Garden Program Manager at the Greening of Detroit and now as the co-director of basic programs at Keep Growing Detroit, Lindsay manages new garden development, facilitating resource distribution, and working with community members to build connection, leadership, and capacity within Detroit’s urban agriculture community.
 Lindsay is proud to be a life-long resident of the City of Detroit, serving the community in which she lives.
 Lindsay graduated from the University of Michigan with a Bachelor of Science in Resource Ecology and Management.